Speaking: Interactive Communication B2

 Negotiating Meaning & Reaching Compromise

 A successful negotiation isn't a fight; it's a structured process of understanding and collaboration.
-This framework can guide you.
+Follow this framework:

 Before you can find a solution, you must fully understand the other person's needs.
-Don't assume you know—ask clarifying questions.
+Ask clarifying questions.

 - "So, if I understand correctly, your main concern is..."